MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 **APPLIES TO**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] (Starting with [!INCLUDE[sql-server-2019](../../includes/sssqlv15-md.md)]) (feature is in public preview)

-Allows you to enable or disable colection of the last query plan statistics (equivalent to an actual execution plan) in [sys.dm_exec_query_plan_stats](../../relational-databases/system-dynamic-management-views/sys-dm-exec-query-plan-stats-transact-sql.md).
+Allows you to enable or disable collection of the last query plan statistics (equivalent to an actual execution plan) in [sys.dm_exec_query_plan_stats](../../relational-databases/system-dynamic-management-views/sys-dm-exec-query-plan-stats-transact-sql.md).

 PAUSED_RESUMABLE_INDEX_ABORT_DURATION_MINUTES = <time in minutes>